RafeHatfield/yarl/README.md

 - **Use spells wisely** - Fireball affects multiple enemies, confusion disables threats
 - **Manage inventory** - Limited carrying capacity, drop items you don't need
 - **Tactical positioning** - Use corridors to fight enemies one-at-a-time
+- **Mouse movement** - Click-to-move is faster for exploration, but movement stops when enemies appear
+- **Combat awareness** - Use arrow keys for precise positioning in combat situations
 - **Progress deeper** - Better items and more XP on lower levels, but more dangerous
 - **Level up strategically** - Choose HP, strength, or defense based on your playstyle
 - **Save frequently** - Game saves automatically on exit, but manual saves are recommended